bsiranosian/tango/README.md

 _comparreTDI.py_ calculates genomic self-similarity in a sliding window across the genome for a number of phage.
 The default output is a file containing the z-scored deviation for each window in each phage.
 It can also produce a plot of the z-score across each genome for quick comparisons.

+_fastaDownloader.py_ is an accessory script used to download all the genomes from phagesdb.org.
+We've included the database of mycobacteriophage fasta files as of 2014-06-20 in this repo, but you can download them again or keep the folder up to date with this script.

 ###configuration files
 The first argument to each script is a comma separated configuration file that contains at least the name and fasta file location for each phage that is going to be  compared.
 Each phage should be defined on a separate line.
 The format is as follows: